A common requirement we hear from businesspeople kicking off a CRM evaluation is ‘dashboards.’

 Marketing-Sourced Revenue

-Attributes closed-won revenue directly back to the marketing campaigns or sources that resulted in the opportunity.
+Attributes closed-won revenue directly to the marketing campaigns or sources that generated the opportunity.
 This is a critical component for calculating marketing ROI.

 Customer Acquisition Cost (CAC) by Channel